-Many patients don’t realize that there are many irritations of the skin caused by fungal infections.
+Many patients don’t realize that there are multiple irritations caused by fungal skin infections.
 The general name “tinea” is used to refer to fungal infections, which can be found in the skin as well as the hair and nails.
 Because fungi are organisms that lack the ability to nourish themselves via photosynthesis, they grow directly on their food source, which can include human skin.
 Fungal infections are treated by Dr. DeEtta Gray in her Bellveue office for patients from Bellevue, Redmond, Kirkland, Seattle and throughout the Northwest.

 Nail Fungus – Tinea Unguium

 Most of these infections occur in the toes and not the fingers, and can also occur in combination with Athlete’s Foot.
 Nails will break more easily, become thick, and yellow.
 Oral treatments are typically recommended to achieve the best results.